ðŠĪ Error Handling in libhal using Boost.LEAF

 }

-is a function that may fail.
+In this example, do_something is a function that may fail.
 If it fails, it

-reports an error by calling new_error
+reports an error by calling new_error and associates the error with an

-error code and the system errno
+open_error error code and the system errno.
+The main function calls

-and handles any errors that it reports.
+do_something and handles any errors that it reports.
 It uses try_handle_all

 to handle all errors and

 provides two error handlers.
-The first handler handles open_error
+The first handler handles open_error errors and

-.
+includes the system errno.
 The second handler handles any other errors.

 Please note that this is a basic example.
 Boost.LEAF provides many more features for error handling, such as error object composition, error object accumulation, and error object matching.
 You can use these features to create more sophisticated error handling systems.